milliganci/Quasi-Stationary-MedCyclones/README.md

 If you use any part of this project, please cite it in your publication as:

-- Ganci, M. (2025).
+- Ganci, M. B. (2025).
 Quasi-Stationary MedCyclones.
 GitHub.
 [DOI to follow soon].

 ---